flyx/OpenGLAda/README.md

 ## License

-OpenGLAda is distributed under the terms of the [ISC License][7].
+OpenGLAda is distributed under the terms of the [MIT License][7].
 The Ada 2012 logo that is used in the SOIL tests is distributed under the terms of the [CC BY-ND 3.0][8] license, the original author is [AdaCore][9].